 - Pulling fresh herbs off their stems

-- Tearing greens for a salad
+- Tearing up greens for a salad

 - Combining dry ingredients in a large mixing bowl